Blade (1998 film): Background

 The character Blade was created in 1973 for Marvel Comics by the writer Marv Wolfman and artist Gene Colan as a supporting character in the 1970s comic The Tomb of Dracula.
 The comic Blade used teakwood knives and was much more the everyman in his behavior and attitude.
-Though courageous and brave, he displayed flaws as well, such as an inability to get along with certain other supporting cast members and a hatred of vampires that bordered on fanaticism.
+Though courageous, he displayed flaws as well, such as an inability to get along with certain other supporting cast members and a hatred of vampires that bordered on fanaticism.

 The character was not originally a "daywalker" but a human being immune to being turned into a vampire.
 Lacking the superhuman speed and strength of his undead quarry, he relied solely on his wits and skill until he was bitten by the character Morbius as seen in Peter Parker: Spider-Man #8, first published in August 1999.
-The film portrayal of Blade was updated for a 1990s audience and the comics character was subsequently modified to match.
+The film portrayal of Blade was updated for a 1990s audience, and the comics character was subsequently modified to match.
 Goyer replaced the daggers Blade used in the comics with a sword and gave him a more samurai-like aesthetic.
 The film's version of Deacon Frost also differs greatly from his comic counterpart.
 He was older with white hair and a literal church deacon, but the film retains Frost's upstart ambitions.

 Development

 When New World Pictures bought the rights to Marvel Comics, they were set to make a Mexico-set western starring Richard Roundtree as the vampire hunter.
 Marvel Studios then started to develop the film in early 1992, when rapper LL Cool J was interested in playing the lead role.
 The film was eventually set up at New Line Cinema, with David S. Goyer writing the script.
-When Goyer heard a film was in development he went in to pitch with director Ernest Dickerson.
+When Goyer heard a film was in development, he went in to pitch with director Ernest Dickerson.
 David Fincher was also attached to the project and even worked on the script with Goyer.
 New Line Cinema originally wanted to do Blade as "something that was almost a spoof" before the writer convinced them otherwise.
 At one point, the studio even asked if Blade could be white.
 Goyer wanted to take the character seriously, and ground them in a sense of reality with vampirism as a biological disease.
 He even pitched a trilogy of movies "almost Wagnerian in scope".
 He also wanted to demystify the vampires and treat them as serious villains with a greater sense of realism instead of the doomed romantic characters shown in Anne Rice's Interview with the Vampire.
 Goyer's early drafts predated but took a similar post-modern approach as the films From Dusk till Dawn and Vampire in Brooklyn.

 After failing to get a Black Panther film into production, in 1996, Wesley Snipes signed on to star as Blade.
 Snipes also produced through his company Amen Ra Films, and worked with the writers to invest the story with elements of classic tragedy - ”like Lear, like Hamlet"- to heighten the characters' emotional drama.
 Blade had a $45 million budget.